top of page

 In 2017 they received the Canon Oceania Grants - Inspiring Tomorrow Award.

-While accepting then embracing that suffering is inevitably part of the human condition, it did led to the creation of 'Rejuvenate' in 2022.
+Rejuvenate was created in 2022.
 Painted in recognition of The Key to Life Charitable Trust.
 The mural aims to inspire empathy and erase the stigma surrounding mental health issues.
 These messages are portrayed through the inspiration of Aotearoa’s unique taonga wildlife.
 "Noah the Moa" is asking for reconnection, growth and gratitude.
 "Karma Kiwi" requests love and kindness and "Balance Bee" requires balance and nutrition.

 Connecting with nature is a proven way to improve our mental health; wellbeing of the environment and our own wellbeing are intertwined.
 Ka ora te whenua, ka ora te tangata; When the land is well, we are well.